Alexmhack/material_bootstrap/README.md

 # Image
 For a good website we can add image in one column and some button text in the column next to it The responsive class for image is the .img-fluid

+To give more visual effects like a subtle shadow and hover and wave effect, we have to wrap our image tag in divs with certain classes like .view .overlay .z-depth-1-half and our image should have this class .card-img-top and an another div inside the first div but after our image